Men's FIH Pro League 2020

-The Pro League also serves as qualifiers for the 2020 Tokyo Olympic Games.
-The top four teams of this championship will directly qualify for the Olympic qualification games that will be taking place prior to the Tokyo edition.
+The 2019 Pro League served as qualifiers for the 2020 Tokyo Olympic Games.
+The top four teams of 2019 championship qualified directly for the Olympic qualification games of 2020 that will be taking place prior to the Tokyo edition.

 A total of nine teams were scheduled to compete in the tournament, with the matches taking place in a round robin format with home and away matches.
 One of the nine teams, Pakistan, was banned by the FIH after they told the world organizing body that they will not be able to play their scheduled first three games.